SeboLab/vector-robot/README.md

 * `/proximity`: `Proximity` message containing information with the robot's proximity to obstacles
 * `/status`: `RobotStatus` message with information about the robot's sensors and position
 * `/touch`: `Touch` message with the state and raw touch value of the robot's touch sensor
+* `/events/object`: `Object` message providing the pose, object type, ID, and other attributes of the objects that Vector detects with its camera.
+One method to begin detecting is to send a message to `/behavior/look_in_place` `/cube/info`: `LightCube` message providing various aspects of Vector's light cube

 #### Camera required